View XML QR Code

 Funding for encoding this finding aid was provided by a grant from the National Endowment for the Humanities

-Biographical NoteReturn to Top
+Return to Top

-Content DescriptionReturn to Top
+Return to Top

-The letters in this collection focus on Agassiz's efforts to collect fish specimen and eggs (presumably fish eggs) from colleagues throughout New England.
-The first, written from Cambridge, Massachusetts in April of 1854 to Franklin Benjamin Hough, a physician, author, and chief of the forestry division of the United States Department of Agriculture from 1876-1883, details Agassiz's efforts to collect a wide variety of fish specimens.
-Another letter, written from Newport, Rhode Island in July 1858, is to John Whipple Potter Jenks.
-At the time of Agassiz and Jenks' correspondence, Jenks was a professor of zoology at the Boston Horticultural Society (1858-1860).
-Beginning in 1873, Jenks chaired the department of agricultural zoology at Brown University and was curator of the University's museum collections.
-In his letter to Jenks, Agassiz apologizes for being unable to stop in Middleboro (Massachusetts?) and requests that Jenks send eggs (presumably fish eggs) by an express messenger so, "that they should not be spoiled."
+The Luois Agassiz letters focus on Agassiz's efforts to collect fish specimen and eggs (presumably fish eggs) from colleagues throughout New England.
+The first letter was written from Cambridge, Massachusetts, in April 1854 to Franklin Benjamin Hough and details Agassiz's efforts to collect a wide variety of fish specimens.
+Another letter, written from Newport, Rhode Island, in July 1858, is to John Whipple Potter Jenks.
+In the letter, Agassiz apologizes for being unable to stop in Middleboro (Massachusetts?) and requests that Jenks send eggs (presumably fish eggs) by an express messenger so, "that they should not be spoiled."
+A photogravure portrait of Louis Agassiz completes the collection.

-Administrative InformationReturn to Top
+Return to Top

 Acquisition Information

-Two personal letters by Louis Agassiz and a photogravure portrait were donated to Montana State University Library by Vernon Gallup of Bigfork, Montana in December, 2000.
+Two personal letters by Louis Agassiz and a photogravure portrait were donated to Montana State University Library by Vernon Gallup of Bigfork, Montana, in December, 2000.

 Processing Note